amp-3d/amp-host-go/README.md

 # go-planet

-### Official Go support for the PlanetXR UI framework & runtime
+### Official Go implementation for the PlanetXR UI framework & runtime